-6 Spring and Summer Self-Care Tips for Chemo and Hair Loss
+Spring and Summer Scalp Self-Care

 From hair loss to regrowth, your chemotherapy induced hair journey can last many months and years.
 Did you know the way you care for your scalp during hair loss can set the stage for beautiful, strong and healthy regrowth?
-Since we always believe in taking the empowered approach, setting a self-care routing for your baldie, no matter the season, is our favorite way to show the scalp some TLC as you look forward to new hair.
+Since we always believe in taking the empowered approach, setting a self-care routine for your baldie, no matter the season, is our favorite way to show the scalp some TLC as you look forward to new hair.
 To make this journey a little easier, we’ve rounded up some of our favorite spring and summer hair loss self-care tips.

 1. Sunscreen!
 Sunscreen!
 Sunscreen!

 During chemotherapy your body more easily absorbs the sun's ultraviolet radiation.
 This side effect is called "drug-induced photosensitivity".
 Over exposure to the sun during this time can cause severe damage and burns.
 The scalp is especially at risk because of the loss of its protective barrier, i.e. hair.
 An easy way to prevent this from happening is by taking your SPF moisturizer (which we know you already use, right?) and applying a little bit of extra product to your scalp.
 This will create an added barrier of protection for your scalp, even if you plan to cover up with a turban (just be sure to give your moisturizer time to dry before covering your scalp.)
 Use a minimum of SPF 30 or higher, and remember to apply sun block every day for consistent protection – even on days with cloudy skies.